United States: Education

 Some 77% of American college students attend public institutions such as the University of Virginia, founded by Thomas Jefferson in 1819.

 American primary and secondary education, known in the U.S. as K–12 ("kindergarten through 12th grade"), is decentralized.
 School systems are operated by state, territorial, and sometimes municipal governments and regulated by the U.S. Department of Education.
 In general, children are required to attend school or an approved homeschool from the age of five or six (kindergarten or first grade) until they are 18 years old.
 This often brings students through the 12th grade, the final year of a U.S. high school, but some states and territories allow them to leave school earlier, at age 16 or 17.
 The U.S. spends more on education per student than any other country, an average of $18,614 per year per public elementary and secondary school student in 2020–2021.
 Among Americans age 25 and older, 92.2% graduated from high school, 62.7% attended some college, 37.7% earned a bachelor's degree, and 14.2% earned a graduate degree.
 The U.S. literacy rate is near-universal.
 The U.S. has produced the most Nobel Prize winners of any country, with 411 (having won 413 awards).

 U.S. tertiary or higher education has earned a global reputation.
 Many of the world's top universities, as listed by various ranking organizations, are in the United States, including 19 of the top 25.
 American higher education is dominated by state university systems, although the country's many private universities and colleges enroll about 20% of all American students.
-Local community colleges generally offer open admissions, lower tuition, and coursework leading to a two-year associate degree or a non-degree certificate.
+Local community colleges generally offer open admissions, lower tuition, and coursework leading to an associate degree or a non-degree certificate.

 As for public expenditures on higher education, the U.S. spends more per student than the OECD average, and Americans spend more than all nations in combined public and private spending.
 Colleges and universities directly funded by the federal government do not charge tuition and are limited to military personnel and government employees, including: the U.S. service academies, the Naval Postgraduate School, and military staff colleges.
 Despite some student loan forgiveness programs in place, student loan debt increased by 102% between 2010 and 2020, and exceeded $1.7 trillion in 2022.